pgsleepy/ultimatexr.io-1/content/docs/programming-guide/avatars/uxravatar.md

 - `IsLookingAt()`: Determines if the avatar’s camera is looking at a specific point or object.

 ## Input/Tracking

+The input and tracking components are responsible for collecting input and positional data from the controllers.
+In UltimateXR, each avatar contains a special GameObject called **HandsIntegration**, which holds the input and tracking components for all supported devices.
+The goal of this system is to automatically handle the setup, so users don’t need to configure these components themselves.

+The following properties and methods provide access to input and tracking data:

 ### Static Properties